apache/storm/docs/SECURITY.md

 8. ui.https.truststore.type (example "jks")

 If users want to setup 2-way auth
-9. ui.https.want.client.auth (If this set to true server requests for client certifcate authentication, but keeps the connection if no authentication provided)
+9. ui.https.want.client.auth (If this set to true server requests for client certificate authentication, but keeps the connection if no authentication provided)
 10. ui.https.need.client.auth (If this set to true server requires client to provide authentication)